tushortz/fastapi-mongo-admin/README.md

 **Parameters:**
 - `collection_name` (path): Name of the collection
 - `sample_size` (query, optional): Number of documents to sample (default: 10, max: 100)

 **Schema Inference Priority:**

+The system uses intelligent model matching:
+- **Always**: Exact collection name matches and case-insensitive matching
+- **Only for list format**: Singular/plural variations and automatic model name to collection name conversion
+- **For dict format**: Exact key matching only (no auto-conversion) - gives you explicit control

+**Schema Inference Priority:**
 1. Existing documents in the collection (if any)